Mobile Accessibility Task Force (Mobile A11Y TF)

 - Participants are automatically added to the mailing list when the become a participant of the Task Force

-To join the Mobile A11Y TF, individuals must be participants of either the WCAG WG or the UAWG.
+To join the Mobile A11Y TF, individuals must be participants of the AG WG.
 Participants are expected to actively contribute to the work of the Task Force, including:

 - Minimum 4 hours per week of Mobile A11Y TF work (this time also counts towards the individual's participation requirement in the sponsoring WG through which they have joined);